hasundue/molt/README.md

 }
 ```

-Of course, you may also use `--allow-all` on your own risk.
+Of course, you may use `--allow-all` instead at your own risk.

 #### Update dependencies interactively